Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: System Model

 \subsection{Quantized Received signal}

-The rate of the quantized MIMO channel with a 1 bit ADC under an exact non linear quantization model is shown in \cite{Madhow_1bitADC}.
-However, such exact non-linear models are difficult to derive for a higher number of bits.
-A common approximation for the performance of quantized systems is the lower bound for the achievable rate, obtained modeling the quantization as an additive Gaussian noise with power inversely proportional to the resolution of the quantizer, that is, $2^{-b}$ times the receiver input power where $b$ is the number of ADC bits.
-In recent studies \cite{OrhanER15PowerCons}, \cite{FanULRateLowADC15}, this Additive Quantization Noise Model (AQNM) has been applied to the study of quantized mmW signals with an arbitrary number of ADC bits.
+The capacity of the quantized MIMO channel with a 1 bit ADC under an exact non linear quantization model is shown in \cite{Madhow_1bitADC}.
+However, it is difficult to extend this exact non-linear model to a higher number of bits.
+A common lower-bound approximation to the capacity of quantized systems consists in modeling the quantization as an additive Gaussian noise with power inversely proportional to the resolution of the quantizer, that is, $2^{-b}$ times the receiver input power where $b$ is the number of ADC bits.
+In recent studies \cite{OrhanER15PowerCons}, \cite{FanULRateLowADC15}, this Additive Quantization Noise Model (AQNM) has been applied to the study of mmW quantized signal modeling with an arbitrary number of ADC bits.